-What does impact the evergreen nature of a post is not the date it was written, but if the content itself is out of date.
+What does impact the evergreen nature of a post is not when it was written or published, but whether the content itself is out of date.
 And without dating the post, the reader has no way of assessing that possibility.

 No Date = No Context

-But if you search the word ‘planets‘ in Google, the top listing (undated) is still The Nine Planets Solar System Tour.
-Granted, the site does include a correction further down to clear up the Pluto confusion, but by that stage young Billy has already scribbled the wrong answer on his homework sheet.
+But if you search the word “planets” in Google, the top listing (undated) is still The Nine Planets Solar System Tour.
+Granted, the webpage does include a correction further down to clear up the Pluto confusion, but by that stage young Billy has already scribbled the wrong answer on his homework sheet.

 The same website was also the number one listing back in 2009 when I used this example for a magazine column on how the internet can make bad ideas and outdated information immortal.
-Back then (thankfully, not now) the second listing in those results—clearly dated prior to 2006—still ranked Pluto as one of the nine, with no correction.
-Sure, the offending page has probably seen its search ranking for the term erode over the last five years because of the date on the post.
+Back then (thankfully, not now) the second listing in those results – clearly dated prior to 2006 – still ranked Pluto as one of the nine, with no correction.
+Sure, the offending page has probably seen its search rankings erode over the last five years because of the date on the post.
 But isn’t that how it should be if the search engines are to avoid devolving into inaccurate collections of outdated information?